soundinfra/singlepage-kmrule/README.md

 like `https://kmrule.com/index.html`.
 When you click on a link in your browser, you get taken to a URL.

+This repository demonstrates two ways to add or update resources:

+1. Using the command line.
+2. Using the included Python script.

-# Add or update a resource
+# Add or update a resource using the command line
 To upload, or publish a resource to your domain, you just need to do a HTTP `PUT` request.
 One way to do this is with the `curl` command, which is installed on most systems: